Manage your hybrid workforce by configuring access for in-office, hybrid, and remote employees with Office Pass.

 Teams segmenting their workforce into in-office, remote, and hybrid groups might use something like “Boston - Full Time” vs “Boston - Flex”

-Choose where the pass will work-- a pass can be applied to a building(s), campus, or to all locations.
+Choose where they have access to work-- it can be applied to a building(s), campus, or to all locations.

 - Decide level of access

-Configure which days of the week building(s) are open and available for employees to use with this pass.
+Configure which days of the week building(s) are open and available for employees to use.

 Things to consider: